Javascript in the Browser - HTML & CSS

 Copy and paste the above code snippet into the index.html file.
 Place the code between the open and closing <body> tags.

-Code snippet placed in between the <body> tags of the VS Code Editor
+<body> tags of the VS Code Editor

 Viewing Your Local HTML File in the Web Browser